yhecht/Harvardx_Data_Science_Professional_Certificate_Module_1_R_Basics/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-The course, including its assessment questions, and data sets were provided by [Rafael A Irizarry](https://github.com/rafalab), Professor of Biostatistics at Harvard Chan School of Public Health and Professor of Biostatistics and Computational Biology at the Dana-Farber Cancer Institute.
+The course, including its assessment questions and data sets were provided by [Rafael A Irizarry](https://github.com/rafalab), Professor of Biostatistics at Harvard Chan School of Public Health and Professor of Biostatistics and Computational Biology at the Dana-Farber Cancer Institute.